 What We Do

-The Mary Draper Chapter focuses on promoting patriotism, historical preservation and leadership through the following community service committees.
+The Mary Draper Chapter focuses on promoting patriotism, historical preservation and education through the following community service committees.
 If you are interested in more information, please contact us using the button at the top of the page.

 A favorite project of our chapter is Wreaths Across America.
 See the video of Wreaths Across America at Arlington National Cemetery.

 Promoting American history preservation through contests with the arts including sculpture, fiber, music, crafts, literature, drama, cultural traditions and quilt oral history.

 Promotes the study of U.S. history with the American History and Christopher Columbus essay contests through the schools; presents the Outstanding Teacher of American History award; and oversees the approval process for the NSDAR Historic Preservation award.

 Supporting the Indian schools and scholarship fund for the Bacone College, Chemawa Indian School, and Indian Youth of American Summer Camp Program.